-One of the most important realizations we can have as parents is that it's children's job to test limits.
+One of the most important realizations we can have as parents is that it is children's job to test limits.
 They're really not trying to make our job as parents hard!
-In fact, children actually learn self-control from how we respond to them in conflicts.
+In fact, children actually learn self-control from how parents respond to them in conflicts.

 If you're about to blow, the best thing you can do is calm yourself.
 This way you are modeling self-calming for your children—and you are better equipped to reinforce the limit when you're calm.
 But what if your best efforts fail and you get into a battle with a child or teen about a limit you've set for them?
 It's especially difficult setting limits if you're parenting the strong willed child!

 Following these steps will help you reinforce limits effectively.

 Steps for Setting Effective Limits for Children and Teens

 STEP 1: Check in with yourself.
 Self-calm as needed.

 STEP 2: Get at the eye level of the child or teen to create safety.
 Avoid towering over them.

 STEP 4: Clearly ask for what you want in a firm and kind tone of voice.

 STEP 5: Empathize with any emotional reactions to help the child (or teen) feel heard.

 STEP 6: Restate the limit clearly in a neutral tone of voice.